Irma Nell Applewhite's "Fictitious" Wedding—Another S.B. Middlebrook Short Story

 Now you need to know this: Irma Nell's daddy died first in that car accident.
 Her momma lived long enough for the paramedics to get there, but died on the way to the hospital.
 So Irma figured her daddy must have gotten to Heaven first.
 Thinking about the hummingbird story and what her daddy told her?
 Irma Nell said she got to feeling a little better that day.
 She wasn't sure her daddy had sent the hummingbird, but she said it felt good to see the little bird there anyway.
 Because he was there, she was able to stop crying and got a few more things packed up before she left the house that day.

 The next day, Irma said she was back at the house in her parents' bedroom packing up a few things from her mother's closet.
 She said she cried that day too, but no hummingbird came to the window.
-That's when she figured, even though she was glad she'd seen it, she felt it was probably just a coincidence that the hummingbird had come to the bedroom window the day before.
-Or maybe it was God's way of reminding her of that story her daddy had shared with her and her mother, but she decided that's all it was.
-Just a wonderful reminder from God that had given her comfort when she needed it.
+That's when she started looking at it different.
+Even though she was glad she'd seen it, she felt it was jes a coincidence.
+You know.
+That the hummingbird had come to the bedroom window the day before.
+Or maybe it was God's way of reminding her.
+Of that story her daddy shared with her and her mother so long ago.
+But she decided that's all it was.
+Jes a wonderful reminder from God.
+One that gifted her with comfort when she needed it.

-Well, on the third day, Irma Nell went back to the house to finish packing up her daddy's closet, because she had stopped half-way through the first day.
-She said you could have knocked her over with a feather when that hummingbird came back to the very same window as soon as she closed the lid on another box of her daddy's things.
-She said that little bird stayed and hovered around that window until she finished packing up two more boxes of her daddy's clothes.
+Well, on the third day, Irma Nell went back to the house to finish packing up her daddy's closet.
+She had stopped half-way through the first day.
+She said you could have knocked her over with a feather too.
+When that hummingbird came back to the very same window.
+And he did it as soon as she closed the lid on another box of her daddy's things.
+Said that little bird stayed and hovered around that window?
+Til she finished packing up two more boxes of her daddy's clothes.